Milanzor/pakky/README.md

 # Discontinued
-This package no longer servers a purpose and has been discontinued
+This package no longer serves a purpose and has been discontinued

 # pakky
 Pakky was a wrapper for webpack js and node-sass scss for non-js oriented applications (e.g. CakePHP)